 All participants in the IABC Central Oklahoma mentorship program, both mentors and mentees, must be current members of the International Association of Business Communicators.

 Not a member but interested in participating?
 Join the Central Oklahoma chapter of IABC today here: https://www.iabc.com/join/.
 Annual dues for professional members are $289.
-Student members may join for $49 for international dues plus $25 for local chapter dues.
+Student members may join for the discounted student rate of $49.

 Mentorship is a mutually beneficial partnership through which both parties have the opportunity to learn and grow.
 Regular meetings between mentor and mentee can be used to work on developing specific skills and overall professional growth, all guided by the mentee’s and mentor’s goals for participating in the program.

 Our program offers some flexibility in execution, but we ask that both mentees and mentors commit to full participation for six months.
 That includes: